nithinmurali/blog/_posts/Django_logs.md

-First read about python logging.
+# Django logging

+Before you read this, read about [python logging](https://medium.com/@imnmfotmal/logging-in-python-for-library-6e13b37b1930).
+In a production system dont use files for logging, it will slow down your system, use either syslog, of elk stack or something.

 ## The setting

 The logs setting has 4 major components.
-Loggers, Handlers, Filters, Formatters
+Loggers, Handlers, Filters, Formatters.

 ### Loggers
 you can specifiy the loggers name here. only those loggers will be used